send2mksingh/send2mksingh.github.io/_posts/2024-7-15-Underlay-and-Overlay-Network.md

 ---
  layout: post
- title: Under and Overlay Networking
+ title: Underlay and Overlay Networking
 ---

- Sure!
-Let's break down underlay and overlay networking in simple terms:
+**Overlay Network** an overlay network is the virtual or logical network that is built or created on top of Underlay network.

+**Underlay Network** is the actual physical connectivity of network devices like:- routers, switches and cables with PC.

 ### Underlay Networking